Forms, Policies, and Procedures Concerning Accessibility Services

 - They are to allow a service animal to accompany its owner at all times and in all places on campus, except where animals are specifically prohibited.

-- They are not to touch or pet a service or therapy animal unless invited to do so.
+- They are not to touch or pet a service or emotional support animal unless invited to do so.

-- They are not to feed a service or therapy animal.
+- They are not to feed a service or emotional support animal.

-- They are not to deliberately startle a service or therapy animal.
+- They are not to deliberately startle a service or emotional support animal.

-- They are not to separate or to attempt to separate an owner from his or her service or therapy animal.
+- They are not to separate or to attempt to separate an owner from his or her service or emotional support animal.

 - They are not to inquire for details about the individual’s disability.
 The nature of an individual’s disability is confidential.